Fox-ML-infrastructure/FoxML_Core/LEGAL/FAQ.md

 ### Q: Can I use the Software for internal evaluation or proof of concept?

-**A:** Business evaluation requires a paid Pilot.
-No exceptions.
-If you're a legal entity, you need a license.
-If you want to evaluate, it's a paid pilot ($35k–$75k, credited 100% to Year 1 if converted within 60 days).
+**A:** Organizations can use a 30-day $0 evaluation (strict limits: non-production, no client deliverables).
+Continued evaluation beyond 30 days requires a paid Pilot ($35k, credited 100% to Year 1 if converted within 60 days).
 Academic labs may request a $0 evaluation pilot in writing (subject to approval, non-commercial research only).

 ---